Hospice Field Program

 - Most private insurance companies

 - Funding is available to help patients who are uninsured or underinsured.

 - Room and board is the responsibility of the patient and his/her family.
 Financial aid is available.

 St. Anthony's Hospice serves patients who live within a one-hour drive of the Medical Center in St. Louis City, as well as, St. Louis, St. Charles, Jefferson, Franklin and Washington counties.
-While the majority of our patients remain at home, some reside in long-term care facilities or St. Anthony's de Greeff Hospice House
+While the majority of our patients remain at home, some reside in long-term care facilities or St. Anthony's at de Greeff Hospice House

 For information, please call our Health Access Line at 314-ANTHONY (268-4669) or 800-554-9550 or visit find a physician online.